 CARC 485.
 Directed Studies.
 Credit 1 to 6.

-By permission, if needed for honors student scholarship requirements.
+(CARC 485 only by permission, if needed for honors student scholarship requirements.)